LearnersGuild/learning-os/game/terrain-architecture.md

 Players A & B can attempt it as a pair, because combined they have the skill level needed.
 Also note that, Player C, can attempt the challenge if they pair with Player D.

+### Fungible Skill Points

+In the example above, if Player C and Player D pair on the challenge and submit it, they'll both be allocated Database & Javascript Skill Points (SP).
+Player C will see their SP increase *for the level at which they are*.
+In other words, unlike abilities sets, SP is not tied to a certain skill level, and is fungible.

 ## Example Terrain Elements

 ### Project: How the web works presentation